 In this series of articles, I explore the concept and reality of “big data.”
 What is it and where does it come from?
 Why is it important?
 How does it add value to the business?
 What is its impact on traditional data warehousing and business intelligence?
 In part 1, I explored the first two questions: what it is and where it comes from.
 In part 2, I examined the next two questions: Why is it important and how does it add business value?
-In this article, I answer an extra question on tools that will be important as we look the impact on traditional data warehousing and business intelligence in part 4.
+In this article, I answer an extra question on tools that will be important as we look at the impact on traditional data warehousing and business intelligence.

 What’s All the Hadoop-la About?